BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 ### Redeem all or some of the reward balance (store state)

-We will store how many of the rewards have been deployed so that you don't have to track it on your end.
+We will store how many of the rewards have been deployed so that you don't have to track it on the end.
 In order to save that you gave the credits to the user, you can call redeem.
 Redemptions will reduce the balance of outstanding credits permanently.

 ```csharp
 Branch branch = Branch.GetInstance ();